Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.Spark/samples/Sample2_ExecuteSparkStatement.md

 ## Retrieve a Spark Session

-To retrieve an existing session call `GetSparkSession`, passing in the session ID.
+To retrieve an existing session call `StartGetSparkSession`, passing in the session ID and then synchronously wait for the operation to be complete.

 ```C# Snippet:GetSparkSession
 SparkSessionOperation getOperation = client.StartGetSparkSession(sessionCreated.Id);